 In August 2018, Juul introduced its products in Canada, starting with an online launch before introducing them to vape shops, gas stations, and convenience stores in early September.

-In August 2018, Juul introduced pods in 3 percent strengths for its mint and Virginia tobacco flavors.
+In August 2018, Juul introduced pods in 3 percent strengths for its mint and Virginia tobacco flavors, equivalent to 30 mg/ml.

 In September 2018, Juul implemented a new marketing code to avoid the appearance of targeting youth.
 Changes included only showcasing former smokers age 35 or older in ads, no longer featuring models on social media, removing social media accounts that marketed online, and adding the label "the alternative for adult smokers" to its packaging and many of its ads.

-In October 2018, Juul Labs, Inc. acquired VMR Products LLC, the parent company of V2 e-cigarettes, for $75 million.
+In October 2018, Juul Labs, Inc. purchased VMR Products LLC, the parent company of V2 e-cigarettes, for $75 million to gain access to the Chinese market.

 In October 2018, Juul changed its age-verification policies in response to FDA pressure, with employees manually checking drivers licenses against public records for exact matches, rejecting anyone under 21 but also rejecting or deterring many adults.

-As of November 2018, Juul shut down their social media accounts in response to the FDA crackdown.
+As of November 2018, Juul shut down their social media accounts in response to FDA crackdown.

-In November 2018, Juul discontinued all flavored pods to prevent the increase in teen usage.
+In November 2018, Juul discontinued all flavored pods in an effort to prevent the increase in teen usage.

 In 2018, Juul accounted for over 70% of the US e-cigarette market as monitored by Nielsen.

-The National Drug Trends of 2018 revealed increasing adolescent use of e-cigarettes, including Juul.
+The National Drug Trends of 2018 revealed an increase in adolescent use of e-cigarettes, including the Juul.
+The increase in vaping rates from 2017 to 2018 was the largest gap recorded since the study began in 1975.

 In January 2019, Juul announced a $10 million advertising campaign for cable television and radio, targeting current adult smokers in an attempt to rebrand Juul as a switching product.

-In January 2019, Juul announced plans for a launch in India.
-In response, the Ministry of Health and Family Welfare called for the device to be banned from India.
+In January 2019, Juul announced plans for a launch in India, prompting concerns from the Ministry of Health and Family Welfare regarding the derailment of anti-tobacco programs.
+Juul e-cigarettes are not legally available in India and are commonly sold on the gray market.

-On January 18, 2019, the FDA scheduled a public hearing on youth vaping cessation due to concerns about Juul addiction in teenagers and the lack of vaping cessation treatments for adolescents.
+On January 18, 2019, the FDA scheduled a public hearing on youth vaping cessation.

-In February 2019, Siddharth Breja disagreed with selling pods that were close to a year old, leading to a controversial remark allegedly made by then Juul CEO Kevin Burns.
+In February 2019, Breja disagreed with selling Juul pods that were close to a year old.

-In March 2019, Siddharth Breja was allegedly terminated from his role as senior vice president of global finance for Juul, a week after he voiced his concerns about Juul's contaminated products.
+In March 2019, Siddharth Breja contends he was fired a week after voicing concerns regarding Juul's contaminated products.

-In March 2019, it was reported that Juul was pitching itself to employers and insurers to help their employees stop smoking cigarettes as part of its "enterprise marketing".
+In March 2019, it was reported that Juul was pitching itself to employers and insurers to help their employees stop smoking cigarettes, offering discounted products, coaching, and support.

 In May 2019, Juul launched in South Korea and Ireland.

-On June 13, 2019, the United States House of Representatives launched an investigation into Juul Labs.
+On June 13, 2019, the United States House of Representatives launched an investigation into Juul Labs regarding its business deal with Altria, social media and advertising practices, and communications.

 In June 2019, Juul launched in Ukraine and announced plans for their products to be available in the Philippine market.

-In June 2019, San Francisco passed legislation banning the sale of e-cigarettes online as well as offline and prevented e-cigarette manufacturers from occupying city-owned property.
-Proponents said the bill warned Juul they were not wanted in the city.
+In June 2019, the City of San Francisco passed legislation banning the sale of e-cigarettes online as well as offline, and a separate ordinance preventing e-cigarette manufacturers from occupying city-owned property.

-In August 2019, Juul Labs explored an option similar to a deposit system for Juul pods to reduce marine pollution.
+In August 2019, Juul Labs was exploring an option similar to a deposit system for Juul pods to reduce marine pollution, emphasizing its commitment to environmental sustainability.

 On September 9, 2019, the US FDA warned Juul to stop its deceptive marketing practices.